steven0529/android-unit-uitest-sample/README.md

-# android-unit-uitest-sample
+# Android Unit UI test sample application

-A sample application with Android Unit and UI tests
+A sample application with Android Unit that uses JUnit and UI tests that uses Espresso.